What is the Apple TV?

 How does Apple TV work?

 Setup of Apple TV is a doddle if you have an iOS device to hand such as an iPhone.
-When prompted, simply wave your iPhone near the Apple TV to copy over settings such as your Wi-Fi password and your Apple ID.
+When prompted, just wave your iPhone near the Apple TV to copy over settings such as your Wi-Fi password and your Apple ID.

 Once it’s all setup and running, you’ll have access to iTunes content and a growing selection of apps.
 You can also use the iOS Remote app to control Apple TV – something which is particularly useful for inputting text fields and passwords, as the default method of entering text is somewhat difficult.